heroku/l2meter/README.md

 ```

 L2meter supports dynamic contexts as well.
 You can pass a proc instead of raw
-value in porder to use it.
+value in order to use it.

-The same example as above could be written like ths instead:
+The same example as above could be re-written like this instead:

 ```ruby
 def do_work_with_retries